White Christmas (song)

-"White Christmas" is an Irving Berlin song reminiscing about an old-fashioned Christmas setting.
-The song was written by Berlin for the 1942 musical film Holiday Inn.
-The composition won the Academy Award for Best Original Song at the 15th Academy Awards.
+"White Christmas" is a song reminiscing about an old-fashioned Christmas setting.
+Written by Irving Berlin for the 1942 musical film Holiday Inn, the song won the Academy Award for Best Original Song at the 15th Academy Awards.
+Introduced by Bing Crosby, it topped the Billboard chart for 11 weeks and returned to the number one position again in December 1943 and 1944.
+His version would return to the top 40 a dozen times in subsequent years.

-Since its release, "White Christmas" has been covered by many artists, the version sung by Bing Crosby being the world's best-selling single (in terms of sales of physical media) with estimated sales in excess of 50 million copies worldwide.
-When the figures for other versions of the song are added to Crosby's, sales of the song exceed 100 million.
+Since its release, "White Christmas" has been covered by many artists.
+Crosby's version is the world's best-selling single (in terms of sales of physical media), with estimated sales in excess of 50 million physical copies worldwide, When the figures for other versions of the song are added to Crosby's, sales of the song exceed 100 million.
+It also remains one of the best-selling singles in the United States with estimated physical copies sold between 10 and 12 million as of 1963.

 History

 Origin

 Accounts vary as to when and where Berlin wrote the song.
 One story is that he wrote it in 1940, in warm La Quinta, California, while staying at the La Quinta Hotel, a frequent Hollywood retreat also favored by writer-director-producer Frank Capra, although the Arizona Biltmore also claims the song was written there.
 He often stayed up all night writing.
 One day he told his secretary, "I want you to take down a song I wrote over the weekend.
 Not only is it the best song I ever wrote, it's the best song anybody ever wrote."